wtre/iBMSC/README.md

 # To-Do List
 * Add support for saving new functions to iBMSC.
-* Add support for other locales, including new features.
 * Optimization?
 * Unavailable BMS File Tab features listed above.